 The colorful city of Marrakech – or as some say, Marrakesh- is one of the most famous North African travel hubs.
-There are a variety of attractions and things to do in this cultural heart of Morroco, from impressive historical sights, to unbelievably cheap markets which made Marrakech a paradise for bargain hunters.
-Although with different attractions all over the city it is always hard to decide where to go in Marrakech, but there is no doubt that wherever you go, you will absolutely have a quality time.
+There are a variety of attractions and things to do in this cultural heart of Morroco, from impressive historical sights to unbelievably cheap markets which made Marrakech a paradise for bargain hunters.
+Although with different attractions all over the city it is always hard to decide where to go in Marrakech, there is no doubt that wherever you go, you will absolutely have a quality time.

 Widely known as Red City because of the building constructed in red sandstones, Marrakech was the capital of the kingdom for a long period of time.
 It has such a high reputation that even the country’s name, Morocco, is derived from the name of the city.